(Answer the questions on sheet of paper and compare to the answer options)

 (b) From Oliver’s question we can tell that he is ___.

-Read the following excerpt carefully and answer Questions 5(c) and 5(d):
+Read the following extract carefully and answer Questions 5(c) and 5(d):

 KAAKYIRE AKOSOMO NYANTAKYI: The Generous Hunter